carvel-dev/carvel/site/content/kapp-controller/docs/develop/package-command.md

 ```

 ### Pausing reconciliation for a package install
-The `kctrl package installed pause` ciommand can be used to pause reconciliation fora package intallation.
+The `kctrl package installed pause` command can be used to pause reconciliation for a package installation.
 ```bash
 $ kctrl package installed pause -i cert-man
 ```